-FIPS-CC Mode of Operation
+FIPS Mode of Operation

-To operate the FortiGate modules in a FIPS compliant manner, the modules must be configured to run in the FIPS-CC mode of operation.
-Enabling the FIPS-CC mode of operation sets default values, disables some features and performs additional configuration procedures to meet the following requirements:
+To operate the FortiGate modules in a FIPS compliant manner, the modules must be configured to run in the FIPS mode of operation.
+Enabling the FIPS mode of operation sets default values, disables some features and performs additional configuration procedures.
+See "FIPS 140-2 Compliant Operation" on page 25 for complete details on configuring the modules in the FIPS-CC mode of operation.